ReinforceGen: Hybrid Skill Policies with Automated Data Generation and Reinforcement Learning: Additional Experiments

 \subsection{Case Study on the Effectiveness of Replanning in \emph{Nut Assembly}}

-To illustrate the effectiveness of real-time replanning (Sec.~\ref{sec:alg:init-cond}), we plot the reduction in prediction error and improvement in task success rate with replan in all 4 stages in \emph{NutAssembly}.
-The results in Fig.~\ref{fig:ablation-replan} show that replan significantly reduces the target prediction error in all stages, and in turn, improves the subsequent skill success rates.
+To illustrate the effectiveness of real-time replanning (Sec.~\ref{sec:alg:init-cond}), we plot the reduction in prediction error and improvement in task success rate with replanning in all 4 stages in \textit{Nut Assembly}.
+The results in Fig.~\ref{fig:ablation-replan} show that replanning significantly reduces the target prediction error in all stages, and in turn, improves the subsequent skill success rates.